RonenNess/GeonBit.UI/README.md

 Now there are two things to update in the Content Manager:

 1. Add a ```Reference``` to the GeonBit.UI.DataTypes.dll lib, located in the nuget package folder.
-2. During installation, GeonBit.UI placed a folder in ```Content\GeonBit.UI```.
+2. During installation, GeonBit.UI placed a folder in ```GeonBit.UI.Examples\Content\GeonBit.UI```.
 Add this whole folder, as-is, to your content manager (when asked if to copy or link files, choose link, since the folder is already in its right place).

 That's it!
 Just few things to remember:

-- If you don't have the default themes fonts installed, you need to install the fonts from ```GeonBit.UI/GeonBit.UI/Content/Fonts/```.
+- If you don't have the default themes fonts installed, you need to install the fonts from ```GeonBit.UI.Examples/Content/Fonts/```.
 - If you want to edit the default themes (textures, styles, etc), its recommended to *copy* the theme to a new folder and never change the original package files, since they will be overridden next time you update GeonBit.UI via NuGet.
 - If your development environment is on Linux, there are few more steps to follow: [Installing on Linux](#extra-steps-for-linux).